microchip-pic-avr-examples/pic18f57q43-hello-world-over-uart-mplab-mcc/README.md

 <!-- Please do not change this logo with link -->
 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Hello World using UART
+# Hello World over UART

-This example shows how to configure the UART in MPLAB Code Configurator (MCC).
+This example shows how to configure UART in MPLAB Code Configurator (MCC).
 The example uses the Pin Manager to configure the pin and generate an API with which the pin is later interfaced.
 Also, the MPLAB Data Visualizer is used to show the output from the UART communication.

 ## Related Documentation